gene-ressler/bridge-designer/src/app/ISSUES.md

 - Printing test results.
 - Some graphics (help for sure) still say 2016.
 - Failed members should be colored in drafting view after test.
+- Some sample designs fail.
+- Tree view of iteration dialog is not scrolling.
+  - Scolls on reload, but previous failed iteration is missing.
+  - Present in list.
+  - Reappears in tree if branch is collapsed and re-opened.